djalmeida3-source/dundie-awards/IMPROVEMENTS.md

 # Application Improvements
 ## Architecture on layers
 ### Controller
-- Have to use request and response dtos
+- Use of request and response dtos
 - Call only services
 ### Model
-- Entities form the application
+- Entities for the database
 ### Services
 - Has the business logic
 - Can call repositories and other services
 ### Repository
 - Perform actions with the database
 ### Suggestions
-- Use of UseCases layer from clean architecture to increase testability and increase single responsibility principle
+- Use of UseCases layer from Clean Architecture to increase testability and increase single responsibility principle
 - Entity layer could be the domain layer and validations could be configured there
 ## Testing
-- Adding Unit test for Service Layer
+- Added Unit test for Service Layer
-- Added Jacoco plugin to see the coverage of the application
+- Added Jacoco plugin to see the coverage of the application on report
 ### Improvement suggestions
 - If using BDD and TDD, can configure Cucumber to show coverage on unit test, integrates with Jira and can leverage Living Documentation
 - Adding integration tests
-## Improvements in application
+## Improvements made on application
+- Separate business logic from controller to service layer
 - Enable h2 console to perform sql queries
 - Added configuration to see sql statements on logs
 - Added input validation on request and GlobalExceptionHandler